 Version Date Author Reason V1 29/09/2020 Trustees & Governance Professional Based on ESFA 'Best practice guidance for school complaints procedures 2020' (updated 15/9/2020) and to include policy for managing serial, repetitive and unreasonable complaints.
 V2 31/03/2022 Governance Professional New Trust logo.
 Clerk to Trustees changed to Governance Professional.
 MASH changed to CADS.
 Note: MASH is still used by Suffolk schools V3 12/09/2022 Governance Professional Removal of references to Local Governing Body and Governors.
 Email addresses changed to xx@setrust.co.uk format V4 22/09/2022 Governance Professional Page 11 template form - added section: 'Please explain what steps you have taken to try and resolve this informally.'
 V5 23/11/2023 Governance Professional Annual review.
 Page 7 - added 'All correspondence statements and records relating to individual complaints will be kept confidential, except where the Secretary of State or a body conducting an inspection under section 109 of the 2008 Act requests access to them.'
+V6 16/05/2025 Clerk Removal of references to ESFA following its merger into the Department for Education (DfE) on 1st April 2025.

-This document is based on the Education & Skills Funding Agency (ESFA) 'Best practice guidance for academies complaints procedures 2021' (updated 12 March 2021) and includes:
+The Education and Skills Funding Agency closed on 31 March 2025.
+All activity has moved to the Department for Education (DfE).
+This document is based on the Education & Skills Funding Agency (ESFA) 'Best practice guidance for academies complaints procedures 2021' (updated 12 March 2021) which is still binding and includes: